Spectral analysis of the zigzag process: Introduction

-In order to obtain quantitative result on the rate of convergence to stationarity, it is natural to investigate the spectral properties of the Markov semigroup connected to the zigzag process, and this is the aim of this work.
 In a similar vein in \cite{MicloMonmarche2013} a rather complete understanding of the spectral properties in $L^2(\mu)$ is obtained for a periodic variant of the telegraph process, with uniform marginal stationary distribution on the position space.
 As in \cite{Andrieu2018, MicloMonmarche2013} we consider the spectrum of the zigzag semigroup in the Hilbert space $L^2(\mu)$.
 Although the zigzag semigroup is not selfadjoint, it still has remarkable symmetry properties as a semigroup in $L^2(\mu)$.
-In particular we obtain an elegant characterization of the adjoint of the generator (see Proposition~\ref{prop:adjoint}), and a decomposition of the spectrum in the case of a symmetric stationary distribution (Section~\ref{sec:symmetric}).
+In particular we obtain an elegant characterization of the adjoint of the generator (see Lemma~\ref{lem:adjoint}), and a decomposition of the spectrum in the case of a symmetric stationary distribution (Section~\ref{sec:symmetric}).

 Our results rely for a significant part on the explicit solution of the eigenvalue and resolvent equations, which is possible if $\lambda_{\refr} = 0$.
 We anticipate that the results can be extended to $\lambda_{\refr} \neq 0$ and to a wider variety of function spaces, using an approach based upon characteristic matrices \cite{Kaashoek1992}, which will be the focus of further research.